cs60050/ArtificiallyArtistic/README.md

 <br />

 ## Contents of this repository :
-The folder **_Artistic Rendering of 2D images using CNN_**  contains an implementation of the paper A Neural Algorithm of Artistic Style: By:Leon A. Gatys,Alexander S. Ecker,Matthias Bethge.
+The folder **_Artistic Rendering of 2D images using CNN_**  contains an implementation of the paper *_A Neural Algorithm of Artistic Style_* by Leon A. Gatys,Alexander S. Ecker,Matthias Bethge.<br />
-A folder containing test cases and outputs is inclued in it.
+A folder containing test cases and outputs is inclued inside it.

+## Tasks :

+## Explanation of the approaches :

+### Using CNN :

 ## Running